DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/README.md

 4. Click **Create**.

-TestCafe Studio creates the fixture and opens it in the [Fixture](../../user-interface/fixture-editor.md) editor.
+TestCafe Studio creates the fixture and opens it in the [Fixture Editor](../../user-interface/fixture-editor.md).

 After the fixture is created, you can start recording tests.